-Two Meredith College faculty members received a $350,000 multi-year grant from the National Institute of Mental Health (NIMH) to fund research examining the benefit of support systems on maternal mental health.
-Assistant Professor of Psychology Betty-Shannon Prevatt, Ph.D., and Assistant Professor of Child Development Pamela Norcross, Ph.D., are the co-primary investigators (PIs) on this project.
+Back in 2021, two Meredith College faculty members received a $350,000 multi-year grant from the National Institute of Mental Health (NIMH) to fund research examining the benefit of social support systems on maternal mental health.
+Associate Professor of Psychology Betty-Shannon Prevatt, Ph.D., and Associate Professor of Child Development Pamela Norcross, Ph.D., were the co-primary investigators (PIs) on this project.

 The NIMH is one of the National Institutes of Health (NIH).
-Meredith’s project is one of 20 to be funded.
-Through their project, Advancing Insight into Maternal Social Support (AIMSS), Norcross and Prevatt will explore how social support interventions during pregnancy affect occurrence of postpartum mood disorders (PPMD).
+Meredith’s project was one of 20 to be funded.
+Through this project, Advancing Insight into Maternal Social Support (AIMSS), Norcross and Prevatt explored how social support interventions during pregnancy affect occurrence of postpartum mood disorders (PPMD).

 Postpartum mood disorders affect 8-13% of new mothers, with another 16-23% experiencing elevated symptomology throughout the infant’s first year of life.
 A variety of interventions for PPMD exist, including pharmacological and psychosocial treatments such as social support.
 However, existing research on advantages of social support programs has been limited to the postpartum period.
 Benefits of social support programs during pregnancy have not been established and little is known about the conditions under which these programs may affect PPMD.

-Meredith researchers will partner with multisite obstetrics and gynecology practices that offer CenteringPregnancy, a group-based prenatal care model with demonstrated positive maternal and infant health outcomes when compared to prenatal care-as-usual.
-Through this partnership, the project will examine the mental health benefits of the CenteringPregnancy model.
+Meredith researchers partnered with obstetrics and gynecology practices that offer CenteringPregnancy, a group-based prenatal care model with demonstrated positive maternal and infant health outcomes when compared to prenatal care-as-usual.
+Through this partnership, the researchers were able to examine the mental health benefits of the CenteringPregnancy model.

-The research project will begin using a pre-existing dataset to examine the CenteringPregnancy model versus typical care, and how these options affect maternal depression outcomes.
-The data collection for this initial phase of the study was funded by a feasibility grant from the Jessie Ball duPont Foundation.
+The research project began by using a pre-existing dataset to examine the CenteringPregnancy model versus typical care, and how these options affect maternal depression outcomes.
+The data collection for that initial phase of the study was funded by a feasibility grant from the Jessie Ball duPont Foundation.

-The project will also involve gathering new data during pregnancy and during early parenting, a process scheduled to begin in fall 2021.
-There will be an initial data collection during pregnancy and then two follow ups after delivery.
-This model will be followed for the next three and a half years.
+The project began in 2021.
+It involved gathering new data during pregnancy and during early parenting.
+Initial data data collection started during pregnancy with two follow ups after delivery, one at 6 weeks and then another at 6 months.
+This model was followed for three and a half years.

-Meredith College undergraduate students will work on both aspects of the research under the supervision of Norcross and Prevatt.
-Students will also have opportunities to identify some areas of their own interest and to develop their own research questions.
+Meredith College undergraduate students worked on both aspects of the research under the supervision of Dr. Norcross and Dr. Prevatt.
+Students also had opportunities to identify some areas of their own interest, to develop their own research questions, and complete their own data anlysis using the new data collected.

 The project at Meredith College was funded by the National Institute of Mental Health (NIMH), one of the National Institutes of Health through an Academic Research Enhancement Award (AREA) for Undergraduate Focused Institutions under Award Number R15MH126403.